 The app will transport you back in time as you walk through this fantastic Royal Palace in Honolulu.

 Not only is the Iolani Palace worthy of a visit, but it’s a place I would go to again.
-If you’re into history and culture, consider following my 3-day Oahu itinerary that includes all the best cultural and historical attractions on Oahu.
+If you’re into history and culture, consider following my Oahu three day itinerary that includes all the best cultural and historical attractions on Oahu.

 At Iolani Palace, new artifacts are added continuously, so there is much to see and learn from its rich history.